wixtoolset/web/src/Docusaurus/docs/intro.md

 # Get started with WiX

-There are three ways to use WiX v4:
+There are three ways to use WiX:

 - [Command-line .NET tool](#nettool)
 - [MSBuild on the command line and CI/CD build systems](#msbuild)